 2. Next, Dan added a Question Group to ask questions about the respondent’s personal circumstances.
 This information will be used later to send personalized advice to whoever fills in the typeform.
 Dan first asks a Yes/No question to find out if the person struggles with injuries or not.

 3. He then added three Multiple Choice questions to the Question Group to collect more information about the person’s experiences.

-5. Dan’s typeform is rounded off with a Thank You Screen that confirms what will happen next.
-He used the Redirect to URL option to send the respondent to a landing page on the Middle Aged Marathoner site with information promoting his program, Crushing 26.2.
+5. Dan’s typeform is rounded off with an Ending that confirms what will happen next.
+He used the Redirect on completion option (which can be found in Settings) to send the respondent to a landing page on the Middle Aged Marathoner site with information promoting his program, Crushing 26.2.

 Setting up the ConvertKit integration